Pantherama!: Plot

 The Panthers prepare to meet with potential recruiters for other schools, but Eric (Kyle Chandler) tells them to focus primarily on training.
-During this, Tim (Taylor Kitsch) decides to leave his house when Billy (Derek Phillips (actor)) and Jackie (Brooke Langton) spend time together.
+During this, Tim (Taylor Kitsch) decides to leave his house when Billy (Derek Phillip) and Jackie (Brooke Langton) spend time together.
 He convinces Tyra (Adrianne Palicki) in allowing him to stay, but she only gives him two days to find a new place.

 Tami (Connie Britton) assigns Tyra and Lyla (Minka Kelly) to be in charge of the entertainment section of the "Pantherama", a yearly charity event for the football team.
 For this, Tyra and Lyla get the team to practice dancing.
 When Eric sends Santiago (Benny Ciaramello) for check-up, Tami finds that Santiago lives alone, as his uncle has not come home in almost a year.
 Tami wants to prioritize Santiago's home life before allowing to play, so Buddy (Brad Leland) decides to allow Santiago to live with him.
 Even with Tami's concerns, Buddy states that he can take care of Santiago.

 Seeing Matt (Zach Gilford) kissing Lauren (Kim Smith) in the hallway, Julie (Aimee Teegarden) gets into a classroom with her journalism teacher Noah Barnett (Austin Nichols).
 Noah understands Julie's predicament and consoles her, helping her in writing an article about Pantherama.
 Matt, meanwhile, starts bonding out with Carlotta (Daniella Alonso) at home when she teaches him to dance for Pantherama.
 Smash (Gaius Charles) starts accepting meetings with potential recruiters.
 One of these, Whitmore University, offers a full scholarship.
 While his mother likes the offer, Smash is not interested, as the school's football team is very poor and not suitable for his professional career.
 Corrina (Liz Mikel) is angered by Smash's decision, as she cares about his education.

 After Pantherama, Matt thanks Carlotta for her help.
 He then kisses her, surprising her.
 Corrina visits Eric, asking him to watch over Smash, feeling that the lack of a father figure may cloud his judgment.
 Eric interrupts a meeting that Smash set up with another recruiter, telling him he is talented but that he needs to protect his own future.
 After Tyra kicks him out, Tim accepts to live in a rented apartment with a friend of Tyra's sister.
 Santiago is introduced to Buddy's apartment, and settles into his new bedroom.